lucastheldl/Next-Drizzle-Notes/README.md

 # MVP

-[ ] - Should be able to signup
+[x] - Should be able to signup

-[ ] - Should be able to login
+[x] - Should be able to login

-[ ] - Should be able to create note
+[x] - Should be able to create note

-[ ] - Should be able delete note
+[x] - Should be able delete note

-[ ] - Should be able edit note
+[x] - Should be able edit note

-[ ] - Should be able to select notes by color
+[ ] - Should be able to change notes color

 # EXTRAS